avinashyadav16/JavaScript.info/05_Execution_Context_And_Call_Stack.md

 var square4 = square(4);
 ```

-Now first, for this entire code a <strong>Global</strong> execution context is created.
+Now first, for this entire code a **Global** execution context is created.

 So, this execution context is created in 2 phases: